Land conservation plan stirs fight over Trump restrictions

 Daines said in a statement that the order ran counter to “the transparency, collaboration, and partnerships that have made this critical conservation program so successful for decades.”

-Udall called it a “last-gasp attempt” by the President Donald Trump’s administration to hinder land preservation efforts.
-Several conservation groups also have raised objections.
-A Tester spokesman said it was a “slap in the face” for the administration to push through the order just weeks before Trump leaves office.
+“Congress, not the secretarial order, will determine the final list of projects that will receive funding,” Manchin spokeswoman Sam Runyon said.

-An Interior Department official closely involved in the development of the spending plan defended Bernhardt’s order in an interview with The Associated Press.
-Margaret Everson, a counselor to Bernhardt, indicated there are no plans to rescind the order as Tester has requested.
+An Interior Department official closely involved in the development of the spending plan defended Bernhardt’s order.
+Margaret Everson, a counselor to Bernhardt, indicated there are no plans to rescind the order.

-“This idea about being a good neighbor and coordinating with state and local counterparts is a good idea,” she said.
+“This idea about being a good neighbor and coordinating with state and local counterparts is a good idea,” she told The Associated Press.
 “That’s something that’s really important as we prioritize recreational access and opportunities for everybody.”

+The provision of Bernhardt’s order to limit land purchases to properties within parks or refuges will allow the government to fulfill goals that were set when the areas were created, she added.

+“Rather than adding to the federal estate, let’s take care of and fully realize what’s already in place,” Everson said.

 Tester spokesman Roy Loewenstein said the senator would push the administration of Democratic President-elect Joe Biden to quickly strike down Bernhardt’s order.